5 Ingredient Suppers | Meals | Recipes | Simple Suppers | Slow Cooker Meals

 Variation: Add a 1/2 cup of Kalamata olives to the crockpot to give the dish even more Mediterranean flavor.

+This is the perfect dinner to add to your easy ADHD friendly meal planning.
 If you are looking for other easy crockpot meals, check out my Easy Beef Stroganoff or 4 Ingredient Creamy Italian Crockpot Chicken recipes.

 Easy Crockpot Chickpea Stew with Smoked Sausage